-2.3 Technical Support
+2.2 Technical Support

 This manual is intended to provide an authorized, fully trained installation technician with the information and guidance necessary to safely install the DVS100 equipment.

-If any non-standard parts or tools are needed to perform service, this service is outside the scope of this manual and PosiCharge should be contacted directly for further assistance.
+All non-standard tools are listed in 2.4.
+If parts or tools are needed in addition to those listed in this manual to perform service, this service is outside the scope of this manual and PosiCharge should be contacted directly for further assistance.